 South Carolina GED Test Price

-In South Carolina, the four GED subtests cost $37.50 each, so the entire exam will set you back $150.
-As stated before, online GED testing is not possible in South Carolina.
+When taken at a South Carolina test center, the four GED tests cost $37.50 each, meaning the entire exam will set you back $150.

 South Carolina GED Online Classes

 Onsego provides a complete GED prep program, including many GED online classes, quizzes, and many practice tests.
 The online GED classes work with short, bite-sized video lessons that will help you take on the GED challenge and succeed.
 You can learn with these engaging lessons whenever and from wherever you like.